Voigtländer Nokton Vintage Line 28mm f/1.5 Aspherical Review

 I had the Viltrox AF 28mm f/1.8 Z for a short stint but have become a fan of using manual focus lenses with my Nikon Zf.
 With that said, I almost bought the Nikkor 28mm f/2.8 SE before a Mexico trip in December, but it was sold out then.

 This review of the Voigtländer Nokton Vintage Line 28mm f/1.5 Aspherical served a few purposes.
-I wanted to check the quality of this latest Voigtlander lens but it had also been a while since I used a 28mm prime and I am always curious about this focal length.
+I wanted to check the quality of this latest Voigtlander lens, but it had also been a while since I used a 28mm prime, and I am always curious about this focal length.

 Introduction

-The Voigtländer Nokton Vintage Line 28mm f/1.5 Aspherical was released in February of 2023 and rounds up a line of three 28mm lenses from Voigtländer, the other two being the Ulton 28mm f/2 II, $899.00, and Colar-Scopar 28mm f/2.8 (currently on sale, $100.00 off at $599.00).
-This essentially gives you three variations at varied weights and sizes at the same focal length.
+The Voigtländer Nokton Vintage Line 28mm f/1.5 Aspherical was released in February 2023.
+It is one of three 28-mm lenses from Voigtländer: the Ulton 28mm f/2 II, $899.00, and the Colar-Scopar 28mm f/2.8 (currently on sale, $100.00 off at $599.00).
+Thus, you have three variations at varied weights and sizes at the same focal length.

 Handling and Build Quality

-The Voigtländer Nokton 28mm f/1.5 feels great on the Nikon Zf or Leica SL2-S. The focus ring is smooth and the aperture ring has a good feel to it.
+The Voigtländer Nokton 28mm f/1.5 feels great on the Nikon Zf or Leica SL2-S. The focus ring is smooth, and the aperture ring has a good feel to it.
 I went for a type 1, matte black version which weighs a mere 8.8 oz, 250 g.
-Even when counting in my K&F Concept adapter (Zf) or Novoflex (SL2-S) this makes for a compact wide-angle choice.
+Even when counting in my K&F Concept adapter (Zf) or Novoflex (SL2-S), this makes for a compact wide-angle choice.

 The Nokton 28mm f/1.5 has the benefit of having a focus lever as well as room for a “normal” focus ring, meaning you focus the lens as you would with a range finder camera, or if you are used to conventional lenses, there is room on the lens barrel to focus the lens as you would without the focus lever.